akamai/uls/docs/AKAMAI_API_CREDENTIALS.md

 ## Setting up API credentials for ULS

-ULS will read the API credentials from a text file, by default named `.edgerc` in the home directory of the current user.
+ULS will read the API credentials from a text file, by default named `.edgerc` and stored in the home directory of the current user.
 The credentials configuration file can have multiple sections allowing to use multiple tenants (in case of multi-contract structure, or Akamai Partner).

+Some basic information around `.edgerc` can be found [here](https://developer.akamai.com/legacy/introduction/Conf_Client.html).
+This repo also provides a [.edgerc sample file](examples/.edgerc-sample) with all config sections added and explained.

+Feel free to use the file as a template and comment out the sections not needed with `;`.

+You'll find below all the details how to create the credentials based on the Akamai Data you plan to use with ULS.

 ### Enterprise Application Access (EAA)